1618lip/HTTP_Video_Streaming_Analysis/README.md

 ### Bit-Rate Analysis

 - **Methodology:**
-  The script bins packet data over fixed time intervals (default: 200 ms) and calculates the throughput in bits per second.
+  The script bins packet data over fixed time intervals (default: 5s) and calculates the throughput in bits per second.
   - **Plotting:** A line plot of throughput vs. time is generated for each TCP stream.
   - **Cumulative Throughput Function**
     The cumulative throughput function aggregates the throughput of all TCP streams, providing an overall view of the data transferred during the session.
 This helps visualize total throughput over time as if it were a continuous stream.